saltstack/salt/doc/topics/cloud/libvirt.rst

 the minion id will be set to ``my-centos7-clone``.

-If the command was executed on the salt-master, its Salt key will automatically be signed on the master.
+If the command was executed on the salt-master, its Salt key will automatically be accepted on the master.

 Once the instance has been created with salt-minion installed, connectivity to it can be verified with Salt: